udit-thakkur/AdvancedKeyHacks/README.md

 @streaak (Creator of KeyHacks) - https://github.com/streaak/keyhacks

+## Note:
-### Note:- If you find any mistake or any new API Key/Token that is exploitable, feel free to open a pull requests/issues.
+If you find any mistake or any new API Key/Token that is exploitable, feel free to open a pull requests/issues.

+## Legal Disclaimer:
+The script is made for educational and ethical purposes only.
+Usage of the script for attacking targets without prior mutual consent is illegal.
+Team Hackcura is not responsible for any misuse or damage caused by this script.